-I guess even more than ever; the environment plays more of a role in my views and what type of artists I admire.
-I love the work of Tim Noble & Sue Webster imparticular their collection named British Rubbish from 1996 to 2010.
+Even more than ever; the environment plays more of a role in my views and what type of artists I admire.
+I love Tim Noble & Sue Webster’s work imparticular their collection named British Rubbish from 1996 to 2010.

 Timothy Noble and Susan Webster, are two British artists who work as a collaborative duo.
 They are associated with the post-YBA generation of artists.
 They take ordinary things including rubbish, to make assemblages and then point light to create projected shadows which show a remarkable likeness to something identifiable, including self-portraits.